lionkor/antsim3/README.md

 ## How to build & run

+### General guide

+This is a quick guide for experienced devs.
+Inexperienced devs should check out the other sections below.

+1. Ensure you have sfml and boost installed and up-to-date (dev headers, too)
+2. Clone this repo recursively
+3. Make a new directory for the build files, e.g. antsim3/build
+4. Run cmake
+5. Run make
+6. Run from antsim3 directory (not the build directory!)
+7. profit

+**Note:** If you want to help develop this engine, make sure to use GCC 10 and ensure that `CPP_20` is defined.

 ### Windows

 The windows build is currently not maintained.
 If you're experienced with C++ development on windows, feel free to contact me, we could use some help!